 The responsiveness of a multifamily property management team plays a major role in tenant satisfaction.

-Smaller multifamily properties generally do not require on-site personnel.
+Smaller multifamily properties often do not require on-site personnel.
 In situations like these, the owner may decide to share staff across their portfolio of properties.
-Alternatively, an owner may decide to outsource some of these functions rather than having full-time, dedicated staff in-house.
+Alternatively, an owner may decide to outsource some of these functions rather than having full-time, dedicated staff in house.

 Some multifamily property owners are hesitant to have such large on-site teams.
-They might be able to “get by” with a bare-bones staff.
-A smaller team can probably keep up with essential duties.
+They might be able to “get by” with a bare bones staff.
+A smaller team can probably keep up with necessary duties.
 However, stretching a team too thin can adversely impact revenues.

 If it takes longer to respond to maintenance requests (or worse, if owners forgo preventative maintenance), tenants will be unhappy.
 This can lead to larger building issues, as well as higher tenant turnover.
 Optimizing for the appropriate number of staff is key.